opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Preconditions
 ^^^^^^^^^^^^^

-The NETCONF-capable device will have to support sfc-ioam-sb-pot.yang file.
+The NETCONF-capable device must support the sfc-ioam-sb-pot.yang file.

 It is expected that a NETCONF-capable VPP device has Honeycomb (Hc2vpp) Java-based agent that helps to translate between NETCONF and VPP internal